top of page

 The verb 'telegraph' has its etymological roots in the Greek words 'tele,' meaning 'distant,' and 'graphein,' meaning 'to write.'
 This etymology effectively captures the essence of 'telegraph' as a method to transmit messages over long distances using electrical signals.
 The term reflects the innovation of early telecommunication technology, where electrical impulses were used to represent and convey written messages across great geographic spans.
 'Telegraph' exemplifies the transformation of communication in the 19th century, as it allowed for rapid and efficient long-distance messaging, ultimately revolutionizing the way information was transmitted and received.

-Quiz: Find the meaning of the verb telegraph:
+Find the correct meaning of the verb telegraph:

 Try Again!